jordanmontt/illimani-memory-profiler/README.md

 Observations:

 - Profile the profiler :p for big arrays the presenters and the visualizations take a long time to open
-- I now, it does not have enough tests.
-My inmidiate next tasks is to add good tests.